Itisha3/forecast-hourly-bike-rental-demand/README.md

 # Forecast hourly bike rental demand
-Data Science project to establish a pattern for demands for the bike rental.
+Machine Learning project to establish a pattern for demands for the bike rental.